 Regional Accreditation: The Higher Learning Commission

 The Higher Learning Commission (HLC) accredits GCU as a postsecondary institution.
+This accreditation covers both GCU’s traditional courses as well as online, providing a foundation of trust for quality education in both modalities.
+The Higher Learning Commission was established in 1895 as an accreditor of post-secondary degree granting institutions in the North Central region, totaling 19 states.
 The HLC and its predecessor have accredited GCU continually since 1968.
-In 2017, Grand Canyon University’s accreditation was reaffirmed by the HLC after a comprehensive review of the institution’s mission; integrity, ethical, and responsible conduct; teaching and learning quality, resources, support, evaluation and improvement; and finances, planning, and institutional effectiveness.
+In 2017, Grand Canyon University’s accreditation was reaffirmed by the HLC after a comprehensive review of the institution’s mission; integrity, ethical and responsible conduct; teaching and learning quality, resources, support, evaluation and improvement; and finances, planning and institutional effectiveness.
 The HLC is recognized by the U.S. Department of Education (ED) and by the Council for Higher Education Accreditation (CHEA).

 To be accredited by the HLC, GCU voluntarily submits to a peer review to ensure the University meets the Higher Learning Commission’s standards.
 The areas examined by the HLC peer reviews include: